“Shepherd the flock of God which is among you, serving as overseers, not by compulsion but willingly, not for dishonest gain but eagerly.”

 The pastor should lead and feed the flock, not fleece it.

-The pastor who seeks personal gain from the ministry is not a purpose-driven pastor.
+The pastor who seeks unreasonable personal gain from the ministry is not predisposed toward the true purpose of ministry.
 He is self-driven.
 A pastor who serves from the motivation of greed is out of the will of God.

 A predisposed mind is a spontaneous mind.
 A preacher would rather preach than eat, and some of them love to eat!
-His heart orientation is to preach.
+His heart orientation is to preach what God has to say to his people.
 As well, he should orient his heart toward leadership.